 The design is more evolution than revolution

 The qualitative properties of the chassis are not only expressed in terms of driving comfort, but also in terms of safety.
 Because it not only dampens bad roads smoothly, but also recognizes an impending side impact and raises the vehicle by eight (!)
 Centimeters within half a second.
 This protects the occupants by directing an intruding body onto the high-strength lower parts of the chassis.

 Whether Audi has made a design leap with the new A8 as claimed leaves room for doubt.
 The fact that the single-frame grill has now grown can at best be described as an evolutionary development, not a revolutionary leap.
 However, the details were refined and polished with a lot of love, which together create a modern perception.
 It does not have to be a disadvantage that the A8 has remained roughly optically an A8 with all formal fine-tuning.
 Maybe design boss Marc Lichte has too high the expectations with the design concept "Prologue", which now (cannot) correspond XNUMX% with the reality produced.

-What did we once complain about the “mouse cinema”
+What did we once blaspheme about the "mouse cinema"?

-The formal design leap into the future is particularly evident in the interior.
-Three large screens, two of which are highly sensitive touchscreens, the digital cockpit in 4k resolution behind the steering wheel are undoubtedly a novelty when it comes to cockpit design: almost no buttons anymore, but fast-reacting, touch-sensitive sensor fields that can be used to control all important functions.
-And if the flood of information in the cockpit is not enough, you can have it projected into the windshield using the head-up display.
-And 30 years ago at Audi, we still blasphemed about a tiny "mouse cinema" ...
+The formal design leap into the future can be seen especially in the interior.
+Three large screens, two of which are highly sensitive touchscreens, and the digital cockpit in 4K resolution behind the steering wheel, are undoubtedly a novelty in terms of cockpit design: almost no more buttons, but fast-reacting, touch-sensitive sensor fields that can be used to control all important functions.
+And if the flood of information in the cockpit is not enough for you, you can also have it projected onto the windshield via a head-up display.
+And 30 years ago at Audi we blasphemed about a tiny “mouse cinema” ...